SN-Group/.github/README.md

 **Welcome to S&N Group AG repository.**

-The most of the content is private so you are only able to see it when you join uns with your S&N E-Mailadress and activate MFA.
+The most of the content is private, so you are only able to see it, when you join us with your S&N E-Mailadress and activate MFA.